israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

         Removes the first element from an array and returns that element.

     `Array.prototype.sort()`
+        Sorts the elements of an array in place and returns the array.

 ### Math
  Math is an object with arithmetic functions to perform mathematical tasks.